Louise Kenny: Career

 In 2006, Kenny was appointed a Consultant Obstetrician and Gynaecologist at Cork University Hospital.
 She specialised in hypertensive disease of pregnancy.

 In 2013, Kenny founded the Science Foundation Ireland Irish Centre for Fetal and Neonatal Translational Research (INFANT), which is based at the University College Cork.
 The centre focusses on improving health outcome for mothers and babies around the world.
 INFANT is involved with various studies into issues that impact pregnant women, including pre-eclampsia, preterm birth and intrauterine growth restriction.
-At INFANT, Kenny focussed on the identification of biomarkers that may indicate women are at risk of pre-eclampsia.
+At INFANT, Kenny focused on the identification of biomarkers that may indicate women are at risk of pre-eclampsia.
 Kenny was involved with overturning the Irish ban on abortion.

-In 2017, Kenny moved to the University of Liverpool, where she was made Executive Pro Vice Chancellor.
-Geraldine Boylan was appointed Director of the INFANT upon her departure.
-At Liverpool, Kenny is part of a research programme that looks to improve the health of children who grow up in Liverpool City.
+In 2017, Kenny moved to the University of Liverpool, where she was made Pro Vice Chancellor..
+At Liverpool, Kenny leads a Wellcome-funded research programme that looks to improve the health of children who grow up in Liverpool City.
+Kenny is currently Chair of the Northern Health Science Alliance and Chief Executive Officer of Liverpool Health Partners.